Nahombehailu22/DPatterns/README.md

 ```

 ## Features
+Markup :

-Real-time manipulation of nodes and edges
+* Real-time manipulation of nodes and edges
-Interactive playground for experimenting with different design patterns
+* Interactive playground for experimenting with different design patterns
-Easy-to-use interface for creating and editing nodes and edges
+* Easy-to-use interface for creating and editing nodes and edges
-Support for a variety of design patterns, including Factory Method, Adapter, and Strategy
+* Support for a variety of design patterns, including Factory Method, Adapter, and Strategy